liebke/zookeeper-clj/README.md

 <a name="getting-started"></a>
 ## Getting Started

-To run these examples, first start a local instance of ZooKeeper on port 2181, see <a href="#running-zookeeper">instructions below</a>.
+To run these examples, first start a local instance of ZooKeeper on port 2181, see <a href="#running-zookeeper">instructions below</a>, and include zookeeper-clj as a dependency by adding the following to your Leiningen project.clj file:

+    [zookeeper-clj "0.9.0"]

 <a name="connect"></a>
 ### connect function